therrshan/automation-scripts/README.md

-# automation-script
+# automation-scripts
-These are some simple python scripts using various api's tp automate basic tasks.
+These are some simple python scripts using various api's to automate basic tasks.

+1. Instagram unfollowing based on selenium web drivers.